Gila Gamliel: Career

 Gamliel was placed on the 38th spot on the Likud list for the 2006 elections and lost her seat.
 Prior to the 2009 elections she won nineteenth place on the party's list and returned to the Knesset as Likud won 27 seats.
 On 1 April 2009 Prime Minister Benjamin Netanyahu appointed Gamliel as Deputy Minister in the Prime Minister's Office in his new government, with the portfolio of the Advancement of Young People, Students and Women.

 In the 2013 elections she was re-elected to the Knesset, but lost her Deputy Ministerial post.
 She was also re-elected in the 2015 elections, after which she was appointed Minister for Senior Citizens in the new government (renamed Minister for Social Equality in August 2015).

 On 17 May 2020 Gamliel took up a different cabinet post when she was sworn in as Minister of Environmental Protection, which she held until 2021.
 On 2 January 2023 Gamliel became the Minister of Intelligence.

 In 2023 Gamliel suggested the "voluntary resettlement of Palestinians in Gaza" is an option.
 It has been reported in the context of clandestine talks by some Israeli officials with Congolese counterparts with the goal of resettling Gazans to that African country, that she argued for their "humanitarian emigration", given the state of the Strip after the war.

+In July 2025, she was appointed as a member of the Shikli Committee, formed in order to recommend the termination of Gali Baharav-Miara from the post of the Attorney General.

+In August 2025 the Haaretz newspaper exposed that a network of Twitter accounts was coordinating the distribution of messages from Gamliel on the subject of Iran, with many of the accounts registered in Iran.

+Gamliel's position on Likud's electoral list ahead of the 2026 Israeli legislative election dropped to the 35th slot following a recount several weeks after the 2026 Likud primary concluded.